“The following information is what a SailMail query will retrieve”

-* You do NOT have to come along side the wharf for clearance 🙂
+You do NOT come alongside the wharf for clearance!

-NYC Yacht Visitor Fee for 2017 onward here on Niue is $NZ15 per night per yacht regardless of the length.
+NYC Yacht Visitor Fee is currently $NZ20 per night per yacht regardless of the length.
 For this daily fee, we provide moorings, free access to a building on the wharf with toilet, hot water shower; hand washing clothes facilities.

 Due to Niues unforgiving coastline, you are advised to approach during daylight.